 Seton Hill University offers intercultural students a supportive environment in which to learn, live and grow.
 Once admitted to Seton Hill, you will benefit from the services of the Intercultural Services Office.
 This office exists to support you with anything from immigration status to social or personal adjustment to life in the United States.

-Seton Hill offers more than 80 undergraduate and 16 graduate programs in the natural and health sciences, performing and visual arts, business, humanities, education and social sciences are open to international students - so whatever your ambitions, Seton Hill knows how to turn your passion into a meaningful career.
+The majority of Seton Hill's undergraduate and graduate programs in the natural and health sciences, performing and visual arts, business, humanities, education and social sciences are open to international students - so whatever your ambitions, Seton Hill knows how to turn your passion into a meaningful career.
 (And if you’re not sure what direction you want your education, or your career, to take – no problem.
 We can help with that, too.)

-The academic year consists of two 16-week terms.
+The traditional academic year consists of two 16-week terms.
 The fall term begins in late August and ends in mid-December.
 The spring term begins in late January and ends in mid-May.
 A number of intensive summer classes are available in June and July, and Seton Hill also offers intensive courses in a J-term (two weeks in January) and an M-term (two weeks in May).

 The Intercultural Orientation Program acquaints students with the University, the local community and American life, including an introduction to a variety of American social and cultural customs.
 Orientation begins several days prior to the beginning of the fall semester.

 The Campus & Community